University of Delaware Degree Programs Available

 University of Delaware Application Requirements

-Full-time tuition at the University of Delaware is $11,540 for Delaware residents and $30,960 for non-residents each year.
-Graduate tuition rates are vary depending on the program as well as the residency of the student.
-Online undergraduate tuition also varies depending on the program selected.
+Full-time undergraduate tuition at the University of Delaware is $27,198 for Delaware residents and $46,618 for non-residents each year.
+The tuition for the online MBA program is $900 per credit hour.
+Adding concentrations can increase the total cost of the degree.